-Happy New Year and welcome to 2015!
-My holiday decorations have been safely packed away for another year and it’s time to face the second-half of this school year with confidence and courage.
+I packed my holiday decorations away for another year, and it’s time to face the second half of this school year with confidence and courage.
 What better way to demonstrate that than with some goals?
 Not resolutions – those don’t work.
-Goals, however, with specific steps to achieve a desired outcome are definitely part of my plan.
+Goals, however, with specific steps to achieve the desired outcome, are part of my plan.
 Without an action plan, goals are just wishes and most likely will fade quickly into the surreal world of “what might have been.”

 A Fresh Perspective